-In this chapter we have seen three examples of how to use supply and demand curves to analyse a change in equilibrium.
-Whenever an event shifts the supply curve, the demand curve, or perhaps both curves, you can use these tools to predict how the event will also the riper one and quantity sold in equilibrium.
-This article provides another example of how a natural disaster that reduces supply reduces the quantity sold and raises the price.
+In this chapter we have seen three examples of how to use supply and demand curves to in this chapter we have seen time examines or now to use supply and centain curves an analyse a change in equilibrium.
+Whenever an event shifts the supply curve, the demand curve, or perhaps both curves, you can use these tools to predict how the event will alter the price and quantity sold in equilibrium.
+This article provides another example of how a natural disaster that reduces supply reduces the quantity sold and raises the price the Tully and Innisfail areas allowed a frenzied few days of picking mature fruit and storing it in packing sheds, ensuring at least two weeks'

-Bananas to recover quickly by Tony Koch
+Bananas to recover quickly